JuliaRobotics/Caesar.jl/docs/src/concepts/using_manifolds.md

 ### Q1) What are Point, Tangents, Coordinates

-A manifold ``M`` is a collection of points that together create the given space.  **Points** are like sprinkles on the donut.
+A manifold ``M`` is a collection of points that together create the given space.  **Points** are like round sprinkles on the donut.
 The representation of points will vary from manifold to manifold.
 Sometimes it is even possible to have different representations for the same point on a manifold.
 These are usually denoted as ``p``.
 Tangent **vectors** (we prefer _tangents_ for clarity) is a vector ``x`` that emminates from a point on a manifold.
 A vector lives in the tangent space of the manifold, a local flat region around a point ``x \in T_M(p)``.
-On the donut, imagine a long srtaight sprinkle stuck along the tangent of the surface at a particular point.
+On the donut, imagine a rod-shaped sprinkles stuck along the tangent of the surface at a particular point ``p``.
-The **tangent space** is the collection of all possible tangents from ``p``.
+The **tangent space** is the collection of all possible tangents at ``p``.
 **Coordinates** are a user defined property that uses the Euclidean nature of the tangent space at point ``p`` to operate as a regular linear space.
 Coordinates are just a list of values composed into a vector.

 For example, a tangent vector in the ``Euclidean(2)`` manifold, at the origin point ``(0,0)`` is exactly the most people are familiar with from school.
 For Euclidean space, the vector from point ``p`` of length ``[x,y]`` looks like the line segment between points ``p`` and ``q`` on the underlying manifold.
 Not so for manifolds with curvature.